 Newbie: "Well, several members are now meeting separately with their own friends, and they need a leader.
 Can you mentor a leader for that new gathering?"

 Discuss.
 "How many new leaders can someone mentor?"
-(Good answer: Many leaders do not have time to mentor more than two or three others.)
 "Who else can mentor new leaders?"
-(Good answer: Mentors enable their trainees to mentor new leaders, in turn.)

 Role play.

 Oldie: "I am sorry.
 I do not have time to mentor someone else."

 Newbie: "Well, then, who will mentor the new leader?"